nielsvaes/dcs_code_injector/README.md

 You can save code you run often to `Favorite` buttons.
 I use this to reload MOOSE for example, when I've made changes to it.
 To save a button, select the lines of code you want to save and drag them to the blank strip beneath the code panel and above the connection icon.
 Pick a name and click save.
 To delete a `Favorite` button, right click on it and click `Delete`.

+Press `Ctrl-F` to open a search box in the Log view.
+The `Cc` toggles between case sensitive and insensitive search.

 ## 🗺️Future plans
 #### REPL
 - Better code highlighting